-We have considered the problem of belief state representation in an open-domain planning problem where a human can give relational information to the robot.
-We showed that a dynamically factored belief is a good representational choice for efficient inference and planning in this setting.
+We have considered the problem of belief state representation in a human-robot information-giving setting.
+First, we formulated this setting as a POMDP for a particular class of open-domain planning problems.
+Then, we showed that a dynamically factored belief is a good representational choice for efficient inference and planning in this setting.